vokal/VolleyBall/README.md

 Notes and Gotchas
 ----

-The VolleyModule is not a standalone module, it is indended to be used with another module even if it is empty.
+VolleyBall is not a standalone module, it is indended to be used with another module even if it is empty.
 Because of this you need mark your module as incomplete like so.